The 8 best customer service outsourcing companies in 2026

 • Long-term client relationships (top 100 clients average 14 years)

-• Human+AI approach with proprietary technology
+• Human plus AI approach with proprietary technology

 Considerations: